Shedding light on classical shadows: learning photonic quantum states: Methods

-\paragraph{Property prediction phase} Due to the small size of the classical shadow $\S(\rho, 1100)$, expectation values of observables are obtained by computing the average Storing the matrix representation of the observables and performing the matrix multiplication $O\hat\rho$ is not an issue for such an experiment, but this begs the question of having an efficient representation of quantum observables when both the number of modes and photons grow.
+Storing the matrix representation of the observables and performing the matrix multiplication $O\hat\rho$ is not an issue for such an experiment, but this begs the question of having an efficient representation of quantum observables when both the number of modes and photons grow.
+We address this issue for \autoref{exp:gee,exp:bsl} by showing that expectation values of observables can be obtained from the polynomial representation of the observables.

 \paragraph{Matrix-form of the channel.} A crucial step for the photonic shadow protocol is the evaluation of the quantum channel $\Ms^{-1}$.
 Quantum channels acting on $d$-dimensional operators are represented by $d^2\times d^2$ matrices, and applying the channel reduces to performing the matrix-vector multiplication, the vector being the vectorised form of that said operator.
 Therefore, in matrix form, $\Ms^{(n)^{-1}}$ is described by a $\dim\Hc_m^{n^2}\times \dim\Hc_m^{n^2}$ matrix, which, even for small-scale experiment, is unmanageable on a modern personal computer.